 Print door-hangers with a simple order form.
 Residents can check off the amount of trash bags they need and their account can be billed.

-Leave order forms at the complex clubhouse or in your valet trash welcome packet where residents can place their order, leaving it with the property management.
+Leave order forms at the complex clubhouse or in your valet trash welcome packet where residents can place their order, leaving it with the property manager.

 Ask the property manager if you can have some shelf space in the clubhouse quick-stop/convenience area for your residential trash bags